-If you’ve never thought of using lead quizzes to capture leads before, this article will provide you with clear examples you can emulate to get started.
-We’ll also talk about the significant benefits lead quizzes can bring you in terms of increased lead volume.
+If you’ve never thought of using lead generation quizzes before, this article will provide you with clear examples you can emulate to get started.
+We’ll also talk about the significant benefits lead generation quizzes can bring you in terms of increased lead volume, lead quality and sales.

 Still on the fence?
 Here are three good reasons to try out a quiz for capturing leads:

 A good quiz can build anticipation.
 When they make a user think, it helps create the impression that you (the quiz creator) are the authority, and that they have something to learn from you.

 2) They’re personal